-By definition Engineering is ‘The branch of Science and Technology concerned with the design, building and use of engines, machines and structures’; by practice it is often the application of maths and science to solve real-world problems.
+By practice, it is often the application of maths and science to solve real-world problems.
 Engineering has a part in everything; from your genes to the tallest skyscrapers, the work of an engineer is all around you.

 Engineering is one of the most exciting areas of STEM for many reasons.
 There is so much variety in the jobs in engineering which means that whatever you like or whatever your hobby is, there is a career for you.
 For example, if you love movies, you may enjoy the job of an SFX Engineer (they design special effect projects) or if you like programming, software engineering may just be what you want to do!
 There are 12 main areas of engineering including marine, aerospace, chemical engineering and much more!
 These 12 areas can become even more defined to create a really specific job that suits you well.
 In biomedical engineering, there are specialisms such as genetic engineering and prosthetics.